A paper on a seafloor survey of Greenland’s glacial fjords using our “LoggLaw CAM” system has been published in PLOS ONE.

 As supplementary materials for this paper, PLOS ONE has published a compilation of highlights from footage captured by LoggLaw CAM, videos of the analysis process, and an annotation table of all detected organisms.
 These can be downloaded directly from the links below.

-- S1 Video ― Videos of organisms (MOV): A highlight reel featuring organisms that passed through the system and synchronized audio when they were detected.
+- S1 Video — Videos of Organisms (MOV): A compilation of highlights featuring organisms that passed through the camera and synchronized audio when they were detected.

 0049*.MOV